Mexico Field Trips, February and March 1980

 I

-talked to the shop-keeper & she had the condescending attitude
+talked to the shop-keeper and she had the condescending attitude

 that Paco had warned about.
 But I’m glad I had that chat with her.